Kill-Rea1/Tinder-Copy/README.md

  - SDWebImage for caching images;
  - MVVM, MVC Architectures;
  - A bit of reactive programming RxSwift;
- - UI is written using Autolayout withous interface builders.
+ - UI is written using Autolayout without interface builders.

 ### Some screenshots